Download & Install

 Install ubermix:

-Download the install image for Netbooks/Laptops/Desktops w/ 512M+ RAM
+Download the install image for Netbooks/Laptops/Desktops w/ 1Gb+ RAM

-The ubermix is a custom install that requires a USB key of at least 2Gb in size.
+The ubermix is a custom install that requires a 8Gb or larger USB key.
 There are currently multiple versions of the ubermix available for download:

 All image files are located on the Download Files page.